Skip to Main Content

 Problem/Solution Essay

-Depending on your purpose, a written argument can involve different types of claims.
+Overview: Depending on your purpose, a written argument can involve different types of claims.
 Factual claims are concerned with whether something is true or false.
 Value claims are concerned with whether something is good or bad.
 And policy claims, which encompass the previous two, are concerned with what should (or should not) be done.

 In academic and professional settings, writers are often asked to comment on some kind of policy—that is, to propose a solution to a particular problem.
 Complicating this effort is the fact that many readers may not share our knowledge and beliefs.
 We therefore need to think carefully about whom our audience might include.
 What information will they need?
 What questions, doubts, and/or objections might they raise?
 What are the merits of their perspective(s) compared to our own?
 What tone should we adopt?
 If we consider such questions carefully when outlining, drafting, and revising our writing, we’re more likely to persuade readers to adopt our point of view.

-1. …that the problem exists;
+1. the problem exists;

-2. …that the problem matters;
+2. the problem matters;

-3. …that your solution is feasible and effective;
+3. your solution is effective;

-4. …that other solutions are less feasible and/or effective.
+4. other solutions are less effective.